Raven Cliff Falls (Georgia)

-This article refers to Raven Cliff Falls in Georgia; for the South Carolina falls, see: Raven Cliff Falls (South Carolina).

 Raven Cliff Falls are located in White County, Georgia on a creek that joins Dodd Creek.
 The waterfall consists of three drops, a 60 ft drop, followed by a 20 ft drop into a deep pool, followed by a cascade of 20 ft to Dodd Creek.
 The waterfall is an unusual double cascade flowing down through a fissure in a massive granite outcrop.
 There are also three other major waterfalls located on Dodd Creek, with the largest having a 70 ft drop.

 Location

 Raven Cliff Falls is formed by Dodd Creek, a modest size mountain stream.
 The waterfall and creek are within of the Raven Cliffs Wilderness of the Chattahoochee National Forest.
 The creek is known as one of the most beautiful in northern Georgia.
 Raven Cliff Falls is one of four popular waterfalls in the Forest near Helen, Georgia.
 Two of the other waterfalls, Anna Ruby Falls and Dukes Creek Falls, are also in White County, while the third waterfall, DeSoto Falls, is in neighboring Lumpkin County.